-While Shun initiates cosmic and social order, all his ritual activities follow fixed patterns that are expressed in the form of seemingly comprehensive and in part numerically organized catalogs.
-In this, there is no space for a charismatic ruler.
-The impression of Shun as an impersonal function of government is further cemented by the repetition of his "tour of inspection" another three times; abbreviating the accounts of Shun's specific activities, the text simply notes each time that the rituals were the same as before-a series of identical repetitions devoid of any particulars.
+impersonal function of government-as opposed to a charismatic, disruptive leader-is further cemented by the repetition of his "tour of inspection" another three times; abbreviating the accounts of Shun's specific activities, the text simply notes each time that the rituals were the same as before-a series of identical repetitions devoid of any particulars.
 Finally, the text invokes an even larger structure of order, of which the imperial tours are only a part: "Once in five years [he inspected] those under [his] protection.
-[In between,] the many lords visited for audience four times" (五載一述守,群后四朝).
+[In between,] the many lords visited for audience four times" (五載一巡守,群后四朝).
 This matter-of-fact line is then followed by a set of formulaic phrases strangely at odds with the preceding diction-a rhythmic chant to express the seamless and uniform order followed by the subordinate lords: